mhemeryck/mhemeryck.github.io/_posts/2021-07-13-home_automation_cabinet.md

 ## Push buttons

-Next to the series of clamps for terminating the cables for the lights, I also did add clamps for terminating the SVV analog signaling cable:
+Next to the series of clamps for terminating the cables for the lights, I also did add clamps for **terminating the SVV analog signaling cable**:

 ![cabinet-clamps-svv]